ANSYS Lumerical

 Step 4: Configure License Settings

-Under most circumstances, you can automatically pass environmetn variables from the host to a container, so the license server can be defined by setting the local (on your host machine) variable ANSYSLMD_LICENSE_FILE to point to the license server:
+Under most circumstances, you can automatically pass environment variables from the host to a container, so the license server can be defined by setting the local (on your host machine) variable ANSYSLMD_LICENSE_FILE to point to the license server:

 export ANSYSLMD_LICENSE_FILE=<port>@<license_server_hostname>

-apptainer build --build-env lumerical_lic= lumerical.sif lumerical.def
+apptainer build --build-arg license_server=port@server lumerical.sif lumerical.def

 Option 2: Create a license file